treedledee/treedledee.github.io/_posts/2016-10-06-storytelling-is-important.md

 layout: post
 title:  "Letting Go of Perfectionism"
 date:   2016-10-06 10:15:59 -0700
-categories: perfectionism, communication
+categories: perfectionism communication
 ---

-This began as a post on storytelling.
-Over the past few years, I've learned that one of the most important skills to have is to be able to communicate ideas with other people.
+Over the past few years,
+I've learned that one of the most important skills to have is to be able to communicate ideas with other people.
 I say skill, not